RexMortem/eds-notes/content/Year2/CS258/Labs/Psql.md

+Here, I've got some common beginner mistakes (that I experienced while learning psql).
+Note that there are many mistakes you can make not listed here!
+Good luck!

 >[!warning]- Formal Terms and SQL Terms
 >In the module, we learn formal/theory terms from learning the Relational Model.
 >In SQL, we have different terms for the things inside the Relational Model.